pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 The performance is still bad.
 The unrolling helped a bit; however, in general our wonderful plan has failed.
 We could try more sophisticated versions, such as reading 4 bytes and writing 8, or even reading 8 and writing 8, but there is little chance it will help.
-It looks like numerous shifts and bitwise ORs eat up all the performance gain we get from optimising the memory access.
+It looks like numerous shifts and bitwise `OR`s eat up all the performance gain we get from optimising the memory access.
 It may seem that this is the end of our story, and there is no way to make it faster, but we still have one more resource: the SSE.